aejsmith/kboot/documentation/kboot-protocol.md

    `KBOOT_ITAG_LOAD` image tag and the boot loader was executed in EL2, otherwise it is EL1.
 The current EL is referred to as ELx for the rest of this section.
- * Both IRQs and FIQs are disabled.
+ * All forms of interrupts are masked (PSTATE.D/A/I/F = 1).
- * MMU is enabled:
+ * MMU and data/instruction caches are enabled (SCTLR.M/C/I = 1).
-    - TTBR1_ELx is set to the level 0 translation table for the upper half of the address space, with ASID set to 0.
+ * Unaligned access checks are disabled (SCTLR.A = 0).
-    - MAIR_ELx is configured as detailed below.
+ * TTBR1_ELx is set to the level 0 translation table for the upper half of the address space, with ASID set to 0.
- * Instruction and data caches are enabled.
+ * MAIR_ELx is configured as detailed below.

 Other machine state is not defined.